-

 The Ceremony

-You can feel safe in the knowledge that the children’s parents will be watching their children carefully throughout the ceremony and may even provide their favourite snacks/toy/comforter to keep them happy and entertained.
-No parent wants all eyes on them as their child kicks off during the bride and groom’s sacred marriage vows!
+You can feel safe in the knowledge that parents will be watching their children carefully throughout the ceremony and may even provide their favourite snacks/toy/comforter to keep them happy and entertained.
+No parent wants all eyes on them as their child kicks off during the bride and groom's sacred marriage vows!

-A gentle reminder at the beginning of the ceremony that it’s ok to leave the room if needs be, may encourage parents to escort any screaming babies/children having full on temper tantrums away from earshot.
+But a gentle reminder at the beginning of the ceremony that it's ok to leave the room if needs be, may encourage parents to escort any screaming babies/children having full on temper tantrums away from earshot.

 Stig Albansson via Moment Junkie (how awesome is this photo?!)